 (7) A school behavioral health or community mental health professional.

-(8) Representatives of organizations that have expertise in criminal gang education, prevention, or intervention.
+(8) Representatives of organizations that have expertise in criminal organization education, prevention, or intervention.

 (9) Any other person or entity the governing body determines is appropriate.